ffahleraz/ffahleraz.github.io/about.md

 title: About Me
 ---

+<span class="lead">Faza Fahleraz</span>

 Computer Science Undergraduate, Institut Teknologi Bandung, Indonesia.
-Lives in Bandung too, of course.
-Likes to read and is learning to write, apparently.
+Kinda likes to read and is learning to write, apparently.

 And also, here's a bunch of links: